karrick/godirwalk/README.md

 ## Usage Example

+Additional examples are provided in the `examples/` subdirectory.

 This library will normalize the provided top level directory name based on the os-specific path separator by calling `filepath.Clean` on its first argument.
 However it always provides the pathname created by